Marker Making in Garment Industry

 Automatic Marker Making

-• In the automatic marker making system, the computer makes the marker itself according to the command given to the computer.
+• In the automatic marker-making system, the computer makes the marker itself according to the command given to the computer.

 Interactive Method